 A few years later, however, Sydney Gilbert was called to operate the bishop’s storehouse in Independence.
 Because the storehouse operated under the newly-introduced law of consecration, many of the goods sold in Gilbert’s store were provided at no cost by faithful members.
 But when the store began trading with Santa Fe merchants and local farmers, the other Independence merchants couldn’t compete.
 Evidence of the merchants’ resentment of the store surfaced when the Saints were forced out of Jackson County in 1834, and most of the destruction from the mobs was aimed at the Gilbert store and the William Phelps printing office.

-3.Warsaw, Illinois, officials worried that their city would be bypassed by a new waterway while the Mormons in Nauvoo, Montrose, and Keokuk would have ready access to it.
+3.Warsaw, Illinois, officials worried that their city would be bypassed by a new waterway while the Latter-day Saints in Nauvoo, Montrose, and Keokuk would have ready access to it.

-4.The arrival of the Mormons in Nauvoo interrupted plans for a railroad project.
+4.The arrival of the Saints in Nauvoo interrupted plans for a railroad project.

-Before the Mormons arrived in 1839, the Illinois State Legislature approved the creation of the Des Moines Rapids Railroad to be built from Commerce (Nauvoo) to Warsaw, Illinois.
+Before the Saints arrived in 1839, the Illinois State Legislature approved the creation of the Des Moines Rapids Railroad to be built from Commerce (Nauvoo) to Warsaw, Illinois.

-Enemies of the Church privately suggested a solution by having the Mormons improve the area and then forcing them to leave, so the land could be reclaimed and the railroad completed.
+Enemies of the Church privately suggested a solution by having the Latter-day Saints improve the area and then forcing them to leave so the land could be reclaimed and the railroad completed.

 5. Involved in the plot to murder Joseph Smith were nine commissioners directly associated with the planned railroads for Hancock County.